Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 # Known Bugs:
 </br>
 <ul>
   <li>Error that RayTracingShader is using too many UAV's.
-This isnt really a bug, but happens because you cant disable DX11 which doesnt allow more than 8(whereas DX12, what is actually used, allows a lot more), so it yells at you for a non-issue</li>
+This isnt really a bug, but happens because you cant disable DX11 which doesnt allow more than 8(whereas DX12, which is actually used, allows a lot more), so it yells at you for a non-issue</li>
 </ul>